OBDS-Training/Help/content/en/docs/data-management/delete/index.md

 - The `rm` command is used to delete all files except for the final `example1.sorted.bam`.

+{{< alert icon="👉" text="You should keep intermediate files as long as necessary for debugging purposes. only delete intermediate files when you are sure that you will not need them anymore." />}}

 ## Which files should not be deleted?

+### Small files

 It is usually unecessary to delete small intermediate files.